Ved Stranden 16: 18th century

 The site was in 1689 as No. 219 owned by kancelliforvalter Rasmus Rasmussen.
 The building was together with most of the other buildings in the area destroyed in the Copenhagen Fire of 1728.
 The property was later acquired by General War Commissioner Stephen Hansen.
 He commissioned Philip de Lange to construct a new building in 1748.
 Philip de Lange, whom he knew from the Royal Copenhagen Shooting Society, had most likely already built a new main building at Hellebækgård for him.
 Hansen had also acquired the adjacent No. 205 in Admiralgade on the other side of the block.

 Hansen resigned from the military in 1750 to focus on his career as an industrialist and merchant in Helsingør where de Lange constructed the Stephen Hansen Mansion for him in 1754, In 1756, he still owned the two properties in Copenhagen which as of 1755 were known as No. 250 (formerly No. 213) and No. 241 (formerly No. 205).

-19th century
+Valentin Madsen

+The two properties were later acquired by Valentin Madsen.
+He established a sugar refinery on the site.
+Madsen resided in the building with his wife Maren Jens Datter and their six children (aged six to 17) at the time of the 1787 census.
+The other residents were a floor clerk, a seamstress, a female cook a maid, a caretaker and four workers at the sugar refinery.

-Lange's building by the canal (No. 250) was one of few buildings in the area that survived the Copenhagen Fire of 1795.
+Madsen's building was one of few buildings in the area that survived the Copenhagen Fire of 1795.
+After the fire, he also purchased the property No. 242 in Admiralgade.

-Mp- 250 was at the time of the 1801 census home to a total of 19 people.
-Vallentin Madsen, a sugar manufacturer, resided there with his wife and four children.
+His property was home to a total of 19 residents at the 1801 census.
+Madsen and his wife lived there with four children.

-No. 250 and No. 241 were after the fire merged with a third property in Admiralgade (No. 242).
-The large new property was in the new cadastre of 1806 listed as No. 153 and it was by then owned by sugar manufacturer V. Madsen.
+Madsen's three properties were jointly listed in the new cadastre of 1806 as No. 253 in Eastern Quarter.

+Valentin Madsen's daughter Dorothea Marie Madsen was married to the clergy Christian Madsen.
+Their daughter Vilhelmine Bech (1803-1853) married on 21 December 1823 to the physician and medical historian Frederik Vilhelm Mansa.